How it works

 Under the hoodIndustry-standard detection extended with sector-specific patterns.
 The key that reverses the redaction stays in your environment, encrypted with the same standard your bank uses.

 This is the design Evidor is patenting.
-The patent describes how the routing decision is made when a prompt sits between two sensitivity zones, and how the system handles the cases that are not obvious.
+The patent covers how Evidor makes these decisions, including the cases that are not obvious.

 Under the hoodProvider-agnostic.
 Today we route to OpenAI, Anthropic, AWS Bedrock, OpenRouter, and any model addressable through a standard proxy.
 Adding a provider is a configuration change.